Learning Trends for 2022: Intelligence-led Learning

 Further to that, intelligence-led learning introduces a host of potential opportunities for learning teams: emotionally intelligent learning journeys, intelligent skills assessment, intelligent learning design and intelligent project prioritization.
 Again, data is the foundation but to have intelligence means you adapt and respond and can make decisions that will positively impact stakeholders, learners and the L&D team.

-Understanding the significance of intelligence-led learning, Learning Pool has already embedded ‘Insights’ to its Stream Learning Suite, bringing personalization and automated intelligence to learning.
+Understanding the significance of intelligence-led learning, Learning Pool has already embedded ‘Insights’ to its Learning Pool, bringing personalization and automated intelligence to learning.
 Powered by Sisense, Insights creates AI-powered, expertly designed dashboards built specifically for learning data analysis.
 Presenting accessible, adaptable and actionable visualizations, this integration is intelligence-led learning in its truest form, providing organizations with actionable guidance about the past, present and potential future performance of their learning strategies.

 We realize, however, that the journey to intelligence-led learning for most organizations comes with an understanding of its data maturity.
 That is why we developed the Learning Analytics Maturity Model (LAMM) to help businesses assess where they are in their learning analytics journey and to help them make better use of the data made available to them.

 Get in touch to discover how we can help